Itch – to have or produce an unpleasant feeling on your skin or inside your mouth, nose, etc. that makes you want to scratch

 Scratching an itch is contagious.
 Watching another person scratch an itch can cause you to do the same, and scientists have figured out the basis of this peculiar “itch contagion.”
 It’s all in your brain.

-Merely seeing someone else scratch activates brain centers involved in the itch response, suggesting the observation makes one itchy.
+Merely seeing someone else scratch activates brain centres involved in the itch response, suggesting the observation makes one itchy.

 But this response doesn’t apply to everyone.
 Those study participants who were more neurotic (a tendency toward negative emotions) were more likely to experience itch contagion.
 Surprisingly, the researchers found empathy (a willingness to take another’s viewpoint) did not correlate with the phenomenon.
 “It is conceivable that the neuronal networks or mechanisms underlying contagious itching may be similar to the ones involved in contagious yawning, a phenomenon that is still intensely studied, but not exactly clear,”